Unim8trix/G14Arch/README.md

 makepkg -is
 ```

-Now modify the Hooks for the Initramfs, Plymouth must be right after "base udev".
+Now modify the Hooks for the Initramfs using `/etc/mkinitcpio.conf`, Plymouth must be right after "base udev".
 Delete encrypt hook, it will be replaced by plymouth-encrypt

 ```bash
 HOOKS="base udev plymouth plymouth-encrypt autodetect modconf block btrfs filesystems keyboard fsck